umbraco/UmbracoDocs/13/umbraco-cms/fundamentals/backoffice/login.md

 # Login

 To access the backoffice, you will need to login.
-You can do this by adding `/umbraco` at the end of your website URL, e.g. http://mywebsite.com/umbraco.
+You can do this by adding `/umbraco` at the end of your website URL, for example http://mywebsite.com/umbraco.

 You will be presented with a login form similar to this: